-The most common symptoms of CDI are regular bouts of watery diarrhoea.
-Most people with CDI have between 3 and 5 bouts of diarrhoea a day.
+The most common symptom is watery diarrhoea, usually 3 to 5 times a day.
 This will have an unpleasant smell and may contain mucus or blood.
-If the CDI is severe the bouts of diarrhoea may be more often (between 10 and 15 bouts a day).
+If the CDI is severe the diarrhoea may occur more often (between 10 and 15 bouts a day).

-Other symptoms may include stomach cramps, fever, nausea (feeling sick), vomiting and loss of appetite.
-The loss of fluids caused by diarrhoea may lead to dehydration.
-You should drink every hour during the day to avoid this.
+Other symptoms include stomach cramps, fever, nausea (feeling sick), vomiting and loss of appetite.

+Diarrhoea may lead to dehydration.
+You should drink at least every hour during the day to avoid this.
 Symptoms may last from a few days to several weeks.

-Most patients will recover fully.
+Most patients recover fully.
 However, some patients may become seriously ill and develop inflammation of the bowel (colitis).

-If colitis is severe (pseudomembranous colitis) it can be lifethreatening.
+If colitis is severe (pseudomembranous colitis) it can be life-threatening.